 “More than 50 million Americans already suffer from over 80 different sleep disorders and another 20 to 30 million suffer intermittent sleep problems each year.
 Chronic insomnia affects at least 10% of Americans.
 Sleep disorders affect members of every race, socioeconomic class, and age group.”

 Those statistics are more than concerning.
 They should act as alarm bells for everyone.
-A significant percentage of American adults struggle with sleeping difficulty, which then creates other health problems.
+A significant percentage of American adults struggle with sleeping difficulty, which tends to create other health problems.
 Unfortunately, over-the-counter and prescription sleep drugs can produce unwanted side effects and are often habit-forming.
-That’s why Americans need a natural sleep remedy.
+That’s why Americans need natural remedies for sleep.

 Why Did Immune Solution® Create an All-Natural Sleep Remedy?

 Lack of sleep is one of the most widespread health problems affecting Americans today.
 Sleep is crucial to so many aspects of the body’s day-to-day functions.
-When someone is not achieving enough sleep, they put themselves at risk for near-countless negative effects.
+When someone is not achieving enough sleep, they are at risk for near-countless negative effects.

 When asked why she formulated a 100% natural sleep supplement to help people sleep better, Immune Solution® founder/owner Jackie Page started by explaining how important it is for adults 18 to 60 years old to sleep at least 7 hours each night for optimal health & well-being, emphasizing proper sleep improves immune health, enhances brain performance, improves mood, reduces stress, and even helps one manage their weight.
-Jackie went on to say:
+Jackie says:

 “Not achieving enough quality sleep regularly raises the risk of many diseases and disorders, ranging from heart disease and stroke to dementia, obesity, irritability, mood fluctuations, poor cognitive performance, memory difficulties, lethargy, and decreased coordination and response time.
 Simply, the body’s ability to function declines if sleep drops below 7 to 8 hours.
 We were quite concerned to find 35.2% of all U.S. adults report sleeping less than 7 hours per night, meaning more than 1 in 3 are sleep-deprived.
 Nearly 70 million Americans suffer from a sleep disorder, with 30% of adults experiencing short-term insomnia.
 When I learned this, I knew I had to create an organic sleep supplement that would help people achieve proper sleep.”